yuto1115/tp/docs/DeveloperGuide.md

 </box>

 Step 5.
-The user then decides to execute the command `list`.
-Commands that do not modify the loan book, such as `list`, will usually not call `Model#commitLoanBook()`, `Model#undoLoanBook()` or `Model#redoLoanBook()`.
+The user then decides to execute the command `help`.
+Commands that do not modify the loan book, such as `help`, will usually not call `Model#commitLoanBook()`, `Model#undoLoanBook()` or `Model#redoLoanBook()`.
 Thus, the `loanBookStateList` remains unchanged.

 <puml src="diagrams/UndoRedoState4.puml" alt="UndoRedoState4" />

 Step 6.
 The user executes `clear`, which calls `Model#commitLoanBook()`.
 Since the `currentStatePointer` is not pointing at the end of the `loanBookStateList`, all loan book states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
+Reason: It no longer makes sense to redo the `add n/David` command.
 This is the behavior that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />